jazzylang/jazzy/README.md

 =^..^=
 ```
-or create a `.jzy` file with a single expression in it:
+or create a `.jzy` file with a series of statements and expressions:
 ```
-// in file expression.jzy
+// in file test.jzy
-1 < 3 and 99 >= 100
+let bool-val := true;
+bool-val and (1 <= 99)
 ```
 and invoke the compiler on it:
 ```
-$ jazzy expression.jzy
+$ jazzy test.jzy
-false
+true
 ```

+The final line of the file must be an expression in order for a value to be displayed when executing it.
+Any expressions that take place earlier in the file will simply be ignored.

 ### Variables
 Variables can be declared as such: